mnemnion/orb/doc/md/Orbit/link.md

 local Node = require "espalier/node"
 ```

 ```lua
 local Li, li = u.inherit(Node)
 ```

 ## Transformers

 ### toMarkdown

   Our Markdown link parser will need to be moderately sophisticated,
-and soon, to deal with internal links.
+and soon, to deal with internal links\.

-For now we are more limited in our pattern recognition.
+For now we are more limited in our pattern recognition\.

 ```lua
 function Li.toMarkdown(link)